 - 5-day Tour: There are some agencies that offer a 5-day/4-night tour, where you also trek Ausangate.
 Every night you sleep in different mountain shelters.

-I took the classic 1-day tour, so I’ll tell you about the trekking on this tour.
+I took the classic 1-day tour from Cusco, so I’ll tell you about my experience on this tour.